 Within the Practical Policy Making module, you’ll develop your understanding of how and why policies relating to agriculture, the environment and food are developed, in addition to gaining a valuable insight into how to influence policy.
-The module will be delivered via a series of visits to stakeholders which may include Defra, the National Farmers Union (NFU), agri-businesses within the input supply chain, and food retailers.
+The module will be delivered via a series of lectures and guest speakers, which may include Defra, the National Farmers Union (NFU), agri-businesses within the input supply chain and food retailers.

 In this module you will develop and consolidate your professional competencies and abilities as a bioscientist.
 You’ll improve your core professional skills in the scientific method, experimentation, data analysis and measurement techniques that enable you carry out scientifically-sound research in animal, crop or management science.
 You’ll also cover discipline-specific topics.
 There will be a mix of lectures, workshops and group activity sessions for you to work on your skills.